Get-Demo/n8n-nodes-getdemo/README.md

 # n8n-nodes-getdemo

 This is an n8n community node for Getdemo.
-It allows you to list your demos (recordings) and receive webhook events for view activities.
+It allows you to list your demos and receive webhook events for view activities.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.